wearerandom/wearerandom.github.io/_posts/2016-10-21-preparing-the-room.md

 At this moment the Jekyll platform is being configured and maked up to welcome the guests.
 It's just some CSS and some loops to make jekyll index everything automatically.

-The source code of this site can be found at https://github.com/wearerandom/gitpage.
+The source code of this site can be found <a href="https://github.com/wearerandom/gitpage">here</a>.